miughetta/dig333-devlog/README.md

 12.12.
 Logging to a USB Flash Drive <br>
 - Log data measured from any of these sensors on a USB Flash Drive<br>

+## Week 11
+### MILESTONE 2

+<b>Overview:</b> For my project, I have spent most of my time working on building the raspberry pi elements.
+I was originally working with a RHT03 Humidity and Temperature Sensor.
+I was wiring it according to this tutorial: https://pimylifeup.com/raspberry-pi-humidity-sensor-dht22/ However, despite extensive trial and error, I was not sucessful.
+I have since pivoted to working with the Grover Temperature and Humidity sensor.
+For these methods, I am following this tutorial: https://wiki.seeedstudio.com/Grove-Temperature_Sensor_V1.2/ Connecting this sensor was a success and I am essentially finished wiring it.
+Thus my construction milestone has been achieved. <br>

+<b>Current Issues:</b> As I try to move onto the next steps of coding, I am currently dealing with an issue where my comptuer fails to connect to the raspberry pi over ssh.
+This might be an error with the SD card holder coming loose.
+Despite trial and error with this, I have not been able to resolve this error making it hard to move forward with my project. <br>

+<b>Next Steps:</b> My next steps moving forward, I must first be able to connect my computer to the raspberry pi.
+Once this is complete I can following the recommended steps in the tutorial from above.
+This will allow me to collect the temperature data over time.
+After that is complete, I can work on properly storing this information. <br>